kaizenjegan/seattle-wages-graphql/Readme.md

 - click on web link in description
 - try queries below

-# Jobs where Men earn more
+# Jobs Where Men Earn More
       query getJobsWhereMenEarnMore{
         jobs(where: {men_earn_more: true}){
             sid